nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 5. Open up the NGINX container logs and check for errors.
 6. Exec back into the NGINX container and check that `http.conf` and `config-version.conf` were not changed.
 7. Check that NGF can still process changes of resources.
-    1. Delete the HTTPRoute resources
+    1. Delete the HTTPRoute resources.

         ```console
          kubectl delete -f ../../examples/https-termination/cafe-routes.yaml
         ```

-    2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
+    2. Inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
     3. Send traffic through the example application using the updated resources and ensure traffic does not flow.
-    4. Apply the HTTPRoute resources
+    4. Apply the HTTPRoute resources.

         ```console
         kubectl apply -f ../../examples/https-termination/cafe-routes.yaml
         ```

-    5. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
+    5. Inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
     6. Send traffic through the example application using the updated resources and ensure traffic flows correctly.

-### Restart Node with draining
+#### Restart Node with draining

 1. Switch over to a one-Node Kind cluster.
 Can run `make create-kind-cluster` from main directory.
-2. Run steps 4-12 of the Setup section above using [this guide] (https://github.com/nginxinc/nginx-gateway-fabric/blob/main/docs/running-on-kind.md) for running on Kind.
+2. Run steps 4-11 of the [Setup](#setup) section above using [this guide](https://github.com/nginxinc/nginx-gateway-fabric/blob/main/docs/running-on-kind.md) for running on Kind.
 3. Ensure NGF and NGINX container logs are set up and traffic flows through the example application correctly.
-4. Drain the Node of its resources
+4. Drain the Node of its resources.

     ```console
     kubectl drain kind-control-plane --ignore-daemonsets --delete-local-data
     ```

-5. Delete the Node
+5. Delete the Node.

     ```console
     kubectl delete node kind-control-plane
     ```

-6. Restart the Docker container
+6. Restart the Docker container.

     ```console
     docker restart kind-control-plane